awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 Use advanced options to configure the following:

 **rest\.action\.multi\.allow\_explicit\_index**
 Specifies whether explicit references to indices are allowed inside the body of HTTP requests\.
-Setting this property to false prevents users from bypassing access control for subresources\.
-By default, the value is true\.
+Setting this property to `false` prevents users from bypassing access control for subresources\.
+By default, the value is `true`\.
 For more information, see [Advanced Options and API Considerations](es-ac.md#es-ac-advanced)\.

 **indices\.fielddata\.cache\.size**
 Specifies the percentage of Java heap space that is allocated to field data\.
 By default, this setting is unbounded\.
 Many customers query rotating daily indices\.
 We recommend that you begin benchmark testing with `indices.fielddata.cache.size` configured to 40% of the JVM heap for most such use cases\.
 However, if you have very large indices you might need a large field data cache\.

 **indices\.query\.bool\.max\_clause\_count**
 Specifies the maximum number of clauses allowed in a Lucene Boolean query\.
-1024 is the default\.
+The default is 1024\.
 Queries with more than the permitted number of clauses result in a `TooManyClauses` error\.
 For more information, see [the Lucene documentation](https://lucene.apache.org/core/6_6_0/core/org/apache/lucene/search/BooleanQuery.html)\.

 ### Configuring Advanced Options \(Console\)<a name="es-createdomain-configure-advanced-options-console"></a>